-What is Remote Captioning and how is it helpful for students who are Deaf or hard of hearing?
+What is Live Remote Captioning and how is it helpful for students who are Deaf or hard of hearing?

 The wonders of technology!
 There are just so many advances in the dictation and transcription industry which are making more experiences more accessible to people with a variety of disabilities.

-Take remote captioning for students.
+Take live remote captioning for students.
 We now have technology in place which allows for people who are Deaf or hard of hearing to become fully engaged in university lectures, seminars and tutorials; activities which until recently were difficult for people who had hearing loss to be fully involved and active in the class.

-Well remote captioning is a blend of technologies which combined; allows people who are Deaf to read, in real time, the transcript of the lecture or seminar they are attending, via their laptop or handheld device like a mobile phone.
+Well live remote captioning is a blend of technologies which combined; allows people who are Deaf to read, in real time, the transcript of the lecture or seminar they are attending, via their laptop or handheld device like a mobile phone.

 So why not have an Auslan interpreter available?
 What some students have found in the past is that Auslan is not as useful in some academic environments because of the difficulty in translating specific academic- or subject-specific languages into Auslan, in a timely manner.

-Remote captioning is also easy to read, easy to use, and what’s more, you can go back to that record time and time again.
+Live remote captioning is also easy to read, easy to use, and what’s more, you can go back to that record time and time again.
 If you need your captioning to be archived, then scrolling and synchronised captioning (both open and closed) can be produced within a few hours or days of the event, by a qualified transcription service.
 Pacific Transcription is able to provide this service to you.

 And of course, one of the best things you can do is contact your preferred transcription service to ask their advice.
 Pacific Transcription is always available to help clients with advice and recommendations for high quality products which suit your needs.
-For more information on remote captioning or anything else to do with transcription and dictation solutions, contact Pacific Transcription.
+For more information on live remote captioning or anything else to do with transcription and dictation solutions, contact Pacific Transcription.